AI2Rgross/p3_collab-compet/README.md

 # Continous Control

 ## Introduction
 In this project, I trained 2 agents to play tennis.
-Each agent controls a rackets to hit a ball over the net.
-If the agent manage to do put the ball over the net, it get a reward of 0.1.
-But, the ball hit the ground or goes out of bounds the rewards is -0.01.
-Therefore, the objective of each agent is to keep the ball in play.
+Each agent controls a racket to hit a ball over the net.
+If the agent manage to put the ball over the net, it gets a reward of 0.1.
+But, if the ball hit the ground or goes out of bounds the rewards is -0.01.
+Therefore, the objective of each agent is to keep the ball in play as long as possible.

-The observation space consists of 8 variables corresponding to position and velocity of the ball and the racket.
+The observation space consists of 8 variables corresponding to the position and the velocity of the ball and the racket.
 Each agent receives its own observation.
-There is only only two continous action possible:
+There is only only two continous actions possible:
 - moving toward or way of the net.
 - jumping

 The task is episodic and in order to solve the environment, the agents must get an average score of +0.5 over 100 consecutive episodes.

 The score for an agent is determined at the end of an episode.
-It corresponds to the sum of all the rewards without discounting.
+It corresponds to the sum of all the rewards without discounting obtained during the episode.
-To evaluate the average score, I take only into account the maximum score at each episode.
+To evaluate the average score, I only take into account the maximum score at each episode.

 ## Download the main files
-Download the repo and unzip it: https://github.com/AI2Rgross/DRL/p3_collab_compet
+Download the following repo and unzip it: https://github.com/AI2Rgross/DRL/p3_collab_compet

-Download the unity environment:
+Also, download the right unity environment for your computer:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86.zip)
     - Windows (64-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip)

-Place the zip file in the p3_collab_compet folder and unzip the file.
+Place the environment zip file in the p3_collab_compet folder and unzip it.

 ## Requirement